 What customers have loved about this heated dog house is the amount of insulation it provides.
 Even with temperatures below 20 degrees, dogs seem to be happy in this palace.
 With that said, you should bear in mind that this dog house doesn’t come with a fixed floor heater.
 So, the floor heater you get with it is pretty much a heated dog pad.

 Do you have 2 furballs that need to stay warm in the winter?
-If you do, then B&G has just the thing for you.
-This outdoor dog house is good for 2 medium or 1 large dog.
-With 2 doors and a removable partition, it provides enough room to fit a happy couple.
+If you do, then Petmate has just the thing for you.
+This outdoor dog house is good for two medium or one large dog.
+With a single door and a removable partition, it provides enough room to fit a happy couple.
 But what if you just want one dog in there?
 Simple… just remove the partition and you’re good to go.

 Clients are loving how sturdy this solid wood house is.
 When it comes to strength, there’s no better option than outdoor wood dog houses.
 Not to mention, it comes with a quality heater to keep your dogs warm when the mercury drops.

 5. Large Heated Outdoor Cabin

 This large heated cabin for dogs comes with a 150-watt heater that’s sufficient to keep your dog warm in the winter.
 So make sure you invest in one separately.
 The wooden panels provide great insulation from cold weather.
 The manufacturer uses fir wood in this cabin, which is pretty good for outdoor use.
 Also, the raised floor makes it easier for dogs to avoid snow and rain.

 Dog owners with medium-sized dogs have enjoyed using this heated outdoor dog house.
 With roughly 40 by 30 inches of space inside, it’s good enough to accommodate a regular pooch.